There are two kinds of people who make messes in the kitchen–those who cook and those who prepare meals because they have to eat.

 - Sauté onion until translucent.

-- Add carrots and celery and cook until softened.
+- Add carrots and celery.
+Cook until softened.

-- Add bacon and cook until it turns pink.
+- Add chopped bacon and cook until it turns pink.

 - Add ground beef.
 Cook and stir until it turns brown.